anas337/Human-Activity-Recognition-Using-Smartphones.github.io/README.md

 **Noise filtering:**
 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals `t_Acc-XYZ` and `t_Gyro-XYZ`.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of `50 Hz`.
 Then they were filtered using a median filter and a `3rd order low pass Butterworth filter` with a corner frequency of `20 Hz` to remove noise.

-1-	Median Filter:  was applied to reduce background noise.
+1-Median Filter:  was applied to reduce background noise.

-2-	A 3rd order Low pass Butterworth filter with a cut-off, `frequency = 20hz` was applied to remove high frequency noise.
+2-A 3rd order Low pass Butterworth filter with a cut-off, `frequency = 20hz` was applied to remove high frequency noise.

 Resulted Signals are:  `total_acc_XYZ` and `Gyro_XYZ`.